-Broad spectrum CBD is very similar to full spectrum CBD except that all THC has been removed.
+Broad spectrum CBD is very similar to full spectrum CBD except that all THC has been scrubbed.
 Broad spectrum is perfect for individuals who can’t have any traces of THC in their system but still want to experience the benefits of the entourage effect in a CBD product.

-THC vs. CBD: they might come from the same plant and share certain similarities, but there are also some major differences between them.
+THC vs. CBD: they might come from the same plant and share certain similarities, but there are also some key differences between them.
 All of Joy Organics’ products are made with CBD that is only derived from hemp and is always 0.0% THC.
 It’s the perfect option for a user who wants to avoid the euphoric effects of cannabinoids entirely.

 Still have questions about what makes the two major cannabinoids found in cannabis different?
 We’re always here to help.